 - X-talon models offer lighter options.
 The X-talons come as light as 200 grams while the Mudclaw offers options up to 300 grams.

 - The official Inov-8 store on Amazon has great discounts.
 Prices on shoes as low $50 when on sale.
 A great price on high quality shoes.

 When all is said and done the most important part of the Inov-8 X-talon vs Mudclaw debate is their performance.
 I’ve had a chance to try out both of these shoes and have a good idea of what Inov-8 was going for with the two models.

 The X-talons feel lighter and faster on the course.
 The bigger drop has you wanting to go fast which is perfect for good trail and short to medium courses.
 The light weight comes with a lack of padding that I would miss on longer runs.
 Especially on the OCR course.
 The Mudclaw on the other hand doesn’t feel like a fast shoe.
-And if you’re not use to a 4mm drop shoe it can feel a bit flat at first.
-That 4mm drop is pretty standard for ultra distance shoes helping make these comfortable for extreme long hike & runs in extreme condition.
+And if you’re not used to a 4mm drop shoe it can feel a bit flat at first.
+That 4mm drop is pretty standard for ultra distance shoes helping make these comfortable for extreme long hikes & runs in extreme conditions.
 But what they lack in sporty feel you get in overall comfort, durability, and traction.
-I’ve run multiple races including the Worlds Toughest Mudder Atlanta in the Mudclaw and can attest to these shoes being able to stand up to most muddy conditions.
+I’ve run multiple races including the World’s Toughest Mudder Atlanta in the Mudclaw and can attest to these shoes being able to stand up to most muddy conditions.

 I like both of these shoes but do have a preference depending on the need.
-If I’m an OCR runner looking to run fast, running good trail up to 20 miles, and there is no rain in the forecast I’m probably going with the X-talons.
-For long events, deep mud, or multi day hiking trip then I’m going with the Mudclaw.
+If I’m an OCR runner looking to run fast, running a good trail up to 20 miles, and there is no rain in the forecast I’m probably going with the X-talons.
+For long events, deep mud, or multi day hiking trips then I’m going with the Mudclaw.
 The lower drop and added cushion will be more comfortable for a longer period.